What are the Limits of the Sayable in Afghan Discourses?

 A Comparative Analysis of Gender Constructs in Textbooks and Novels (2001–2021)

-This project studies gender representation in Afghanistan’s school textbooks and novels between 2001 and 2021.
-The case of women in Afghanistan is, not surprisingly, uncomfortable, yet nevertheless interesting when it comes to studying women’s emancipation, gender equality, and social and political inclusion.
+This project studied gender representation in Afghanistan’s school textbooks and novels between 2001 and 2021.
+The situation of women in Afghanistan is, unsurprisingly uncomfortable, yet nevertheless interesting when it comes to studying women’s emancipation, gender equality, and social and political inclusion.
 In the last two centuries Afghanistan has seen at least six regime changes, each of which has had a radical impact on the country’s socio-economic development.
 To a large extent, the political identities of these regimes crystallized around their attitudes towards gender issues.
 All of them pursued radically different policies in that field, justifying their approaches in terms of different concepts of Islam, and of tradition or modernity.
 All of them regularly reversed the measures taken by their respective predecessors.
 However, all of them were eventually overthrown by political rivals.
 Thus, the definition of socially acceptable, politically enforceable and internationally recognised gender policies in Afghanistan remains in a constant state of flux.
 Some of those regimes supported gender equality, enabling women to make progress, but any developments were subsequently reversed by the next regime.
 Thus, women’s advancement in Afghanistan has seen a circular rather than linear progression.

 • Aims

 A close analysis of gender discourses can further our understanding of the rise and fall of the Islamic Republic of Afghanistan (2001-2021).
 The political elites of that regime pursued a moderate policy based on compromise and on finding a balance between competing political camps as well as between local and international constituencies.
-This project will attempt to understand to what extent gender equality was embedded within the republican system, and how males and females were represented in school textbooks.
-As textbook production must adhere to certain rules and is bound by certain limits, the project also studies novels published in Afghanistan in order to examine the views of writers, ordinary people, and society in general towards women.
+This project attempted to understand to what extent gender equality was embedded within the republican system, and how males and females were represented in school textbooks.
+As textbook production must adhere to certain rules and is bound by certain limits, the project also studied novels published in Afghanistan in order to examine the views of writers, ordinary people, and society in general towards women.

 • Methodology